 Interactive Virtual Science Labs

-For 6th - 12th Grade Homeschooled Students
+Self-Paced Lab Subscription for 6th - 12th Grade Homeschooled Students

-These are very realistic, very interactive, virtual labs with instructional videos that 6th - 12th grade students love and can perform from the convenience of home.
+These are very realistic, very interactive, self-paced virtual labs with instructional videos that 6th - 12th grade students love and can perform from the convenience of home.

 Greetings Parents & Students,

 As a homeschool dad and former college professor, I'm passionate about teaching science, in particular, Christ-centered science to homeschooled students.
-We have created state-of-the-art interactive, virtual science labs and explanatory videos for 6th through 12th grade students.
+We have created self-paced, interactive, virtual science labs and explanatory videos for 6th through 12th grade students.

 Please don't hesitate to contact me if you have questions.